Pompeii Baths -

 If Pompeii ruins are your first ever encounter with Roman ruins, you will find it interesting to visit at least one of the Pompeii baths, or Thermae, and see what a spa looked like 2000 years ago ;)

-Pompeii baths were a place to socialize, relax, have a massage, gamble or play board games, eat, read, make business deals and even entertain your guests.
+Pompeii baths were a place to socialize, relax, have a massage, gamble or play board games, eat, read, make business deals, and even entertain your guests.

 Apart from the pool area, some also had a gym to exercise in and a garden area to enjoy.

 In Pompeii baths, the bathing process would start in the changing room, apodyterium.
-Here in the room, with stone benches along the walls, the bathers would take their clothes off and leave it in charge of slaves.
+Here in the room, with stone benches along the walls, the bathers would take their clothes off and leave them in charge of slaves.

-frigidarium for a cold plunge or to tepidarium.
-Usually, tepidarium was a room with warm water pools or, as was the case in Pompeii, a room with heated warm air that would prepare you for the shock of the hot room.
+From there you would proceed either to frigidarium for a cold plunge or to tepidarium.
+Usually, a tepidarium was a room with warm water pools or, as was the case in Pompeii, a room with heated warm air that would prepare you for the shock of the hot room.
 Here one spent most time, having their body anointed with oils that were used instead of the then very expensive soap.

-Hypocaust was based on cavities left inside floors or ducts inside the walls that would allow hot air or water from the furnace to circulate around the building and heat it.
+Hypocaust was based on cavities left inside floors or ducts inside the walls that would allow hot air or water from the furnace to circulate the building and heat it.

 It’s interesting to note that in Pompeii baths, women had their own separate set of baths incorporated into the thermae complex.
 Having a separate section for the women wasn’t a norm, it depended on local customs and times the thermae were built in.